Convex-Dev/design/cad/002_values/README.md

 ### Value ID

-Each unqiue CVM value is defined to have a **Value ID** that is equal to the SHA3-256 hash of the value's Encoding.
+Each unique CVM value is defined to have a **Value ID** that is equal to the SHA3-256 hash of the value's Encoding.

 The Value ID is important, since it makes it possible to refer to Values using a relatively small fixed-length reference type.